parroty/excoveralls/README.md

 {"message":"Job #xx.1","url":"https://coveralls.io/jobs/xxxx"}
 ```

-## Check the coverage at local host with detailed information
+## Check coverage at the local host with source detail
-Run "mix coveralls.detail" task.
+Run "mix coveralls.detail" command.

-It displays coverage information at the source-code level in colored strings.
+This task displays coverage information at the source-code level with colored text.
 Green indicates covered line, and red indicates not-covered line.
-If source is large, piping with "less" command may help looking into the detail.
+If source is large, piping with "less" command may help looking around the detail.

 ```
 $ mix coveralls.detail | less